You may have been served the above SA316 “Self Assessment: Notice to Complete a Tax Return”.

-The following are required to complete a Self Assessment Tax Return (SATR):
+The following taxpayers are required to complete a Self Assessment Tax Return (SATR):

 All Directors